piotrmurach/strings-truncation/README.md

 using Strings::Truncation::Extensions
 ```

-And then call `truncate` directly on strings:
+And then call `truncate` directly on any string:

 ```ruby
 "I try all things, I achieve what I can.".truncate(20, separator: " ")